apache/flink/docs/apis/batch/libs/gelly.md

 #### Usage
 The algorithm takes a simple, undirected graph as input and outputs a `DataSet` of tuples containing two vertex IDs, the number of common neighbors, and the number of distinct neighbors.
-The vertex ID must be `Comparable` and `Copyable`.
+The graph ID type must be `Comparable` and `Copyable`.

 ### Local Clustering Coefficient